jyoo980/TypeScript.ts/README.md

-# ts-dsl
+# TypeScript.ts

 This is a repository for CPSC 410: Advanced Software Engineering.
-The TS-DSL should enable developers to generate/bootstrap TypeScript projects from scratch using a small grammar.
+This DSL should enable developers to generate/bootstrap TypeScript projects from scratch using a small grammar.
 Development is currently in the early phases, so changes to this repo will be constant.

 ## Dependencies
 * yarn (>= v1.17.3)